franzbu/EnhancedSpaces.spoon/README.md

 ```

 Restart Hammerspoon and you are ready to go.
-You might be interested in adjusting the amount and names of your mSpaces and your default mSpace; to do so change the above entries.
+You might be interested in adjusting the amount and names of your mSpaces and your default mSpace; to do so change the according lines above.

-After starting SpaceHammer, all you will see for now is a new icon in your menu bar indicating your current mSpace.
-Let us find out now how to populate your mSpaces.
+All you will see for now is a new icon in your menu bar indicating your current mSpace, so let us find out how to interact with mSpaces.

 ## mSpaces